PALifeH5/eslint-standard/README.md

 ### Usage

-1. If no `package.json` in your project, add it(skip this step if already exists):
+1. If there is no `package.json` in your project, add it(skip this step if it already exists):

     ```
     npm init